 Not all types of cholesterol increase the risk of atherosclerosis.
 A high level of HDL (good) cholesterol decreases the risk of atherosclerosis, and a low level increases the risk.

 The desired level of total cholesterol, which includes LDL and HDL cholesterol and triglycerides, is 140 to 200 mg/dL (3.6 to 5.2 mmol/L).
 Risk of a heart attack more than doubles when the total cholesterol level approaches 300 mg/dL (7.8 mmol/L).
 The risk is decreased when the LDL cholesterol level is below 130 mg/dL (3.4 mmol/L), and the HDL cholesterol level is above 40 mg/dL (1 mmol/L).
-In high-risk people, such as those who have diabetes or who already have atherosclerotic heart disease, heart attacks, stroke, or bypass surgery, LDL cholesterol should be below 70 mg/dL (1.8 mmol/L—see see Desirable Lipid Levels in Adults).
+In high-risk people, such as those who have diabetes or who already have atherosclerotic heart disease, heart attacks, stroke, or bypass surgery, LDL cholesterol should be below 70 mg/dL (1.8 mmol/L—see see Overview of Cholesterol and Lipid Disorders).
 However, the percentage of HDL cholesterol in relation to total cholesterol is a more reliable measure of risk than is the total or LDL cholesterol level.
 HDL cholesterol should account for more than 25% of total cholesterol.
 High triglyceride levels are often associated with low HDL cholesterol levels.
 However, evidence suggests that high triglyceride levels alone may also slightly increase the risk of atherosclerosis.

 High blood pressure: